Starting the Low Histamine Diet

 Low Histamine Food List

 Here’s a food summary I used as a guide when starting my ultra-low histamine diet.
-Safest means foods with lowest possible histamine content.
-Tolerable means foods with some low amount of histamine, so consume in smaller amounts.
+Lowest means foods with lowest possible histamine-wise.
+Medium means foods with some low amount of histamine, so consume in smaller amounts.

-Safest: butter, cottage cheese, cream cheese, young gouda, mascarpone, milk, mozzarella, ricotta
+Lowest: butter, cottage cheese, cream cheese, young gouda, mascarpone, pasteurized milk, mozzarella, ricotta

 Avoid aged meats.